topkecleon/telegram-bot-bash/doc/7_develop.md

 ##### SEND RECEIVE events

-executed when a Message is received, same iQuery / Message variables are avalible as in commands.sh
+An RECEIVE event is executed when a Message is received, same iQuery / Message variables are avalible as in commands.sh

 * BASHBOT_EVENT_INLINE		an inline query is received